kairosity/mp4-lionize/README.md

 3. Users can view a list of their past orders.
 4. Users can view a list of items available for them to review.
 5. Users can view a list of their reviews.
-6. Users can add, edit and delete reviews of products they have ordered.
+6. Users can add, edit and delete reviews they have written about products they have purchased.
 ### Searching & Filtering
-1. Users can view categories of products to shop for using a side navigation bar.
+1. Users can view categories of products, using a side navigation bar.
 2. Users can perform a keyword search against the product names, descriptions & features.
 3. Admin users can filter users by keyword search & can filter products using category buttons or keyword search.
 ### Shopping
-1. Users can shop directly from the user portal / shop area of the application.
+1. Users can shop directly from the shop area of the application.
 2. When shopping, users can view the lists of all products (whether in the all products section of divided by category) and they can click into view the specific product details and to add it to their shopping bag if they want.
 3. Users can see the VAT amount on individual products in their shopping bag as well as the total VAT being charged.
 4. Users get instant confirmation of any changes to their shopping bag via a modal message on the page.